lich4/ChargeLimiter/Readme.md

 Conditions may trigger starting charging:
 * Capacity lower than specified value
-* Plug in adaptor once!!! in "Plug and charge" mode.
+* Plug in an adaptor once!!! in "Plug and charge" mode.
 * Temparature lower than specified value

 Conditions may trigger stoping charging: